shenckens/Enrich-CPnet/README.md

 Code for merging two conditional preference networks (CP-nets).

-The first CP-net gets enriched with preferences and/or features from the second CP-net.//
+The first CP-net gets enriched with preferences and/or features from the second CP-net.

 Run enrich.py in a Python 3 terminal.